feilipu/yaz180/implementation_notes.md

 ## Loading Flash from outside yabios

 It is possible to load (`BANK13`, `BANK14`, and) `BANK15` with application code either from the perl programming interface, or via the TL866 programming tool.
 Applications written in this way can be loaded to an initialised (`mkb`) bank using the `mvb` or `mkcpmb` command and then executed using `initb` as normal.
 The v2.1 PCB (2017) doesn't connect A17 to the flash, so it is limited to 128kB.
 The CUPL has been modified to put the upper page in `BANK15`.
-Other CUPL options are commented out, for v2.2 PCB (2018) which has both A17 and A18 connected.
+Other CUPL options are commented out, for v2.2 PCB (2018) and later, which has both A17 and A18 connected.

 ## CP/M Implementation